‘The sound of death;’ Neighbors concerned by amount of crashes on Joel Blvd.

 A woman is heartbroken from witnessing crash after crash outside her Lehigh Acres home.

 Katie Herrero lives on Joel Boulevard.
-She says it’s especially scary because her daughters will be getting their learner’s permits soon.
+She said it’s especially scary because her daughters will soon be getting their learner’s permits.

-Close to every week the sound of screeching tires, slamming on breaks and sirens are just a part of living off of Joel Boulevard.
+Close to every week, the sound of screeching tires, drivers slamming on brakes and sirens are just part of living off of Joel Boulevard.

-Herrero told WINK News that’s why she’s terrified for her daughters to get behind the wheel.
+Herrero told WINK News that she’s terrified for her daughters to get behind the wheel.

 Getting your driver’s license should be exciting, but the idea of driving down Joel Boulevard clouds that rite of passage with anxiety.